 It cannot be overemphasized that the HR technology market is exploding at the borderline.
 One of the most noteworthy trends is automating HR practices and integrating systems, making them so easy to adopt that over time, users begin to think of them as indispensable.

 By weaving in several HR processes into employees’ daily workflow, tech and automation service providers are making it easier for people to self-manage their work output; update their status; find their benefits; benchmark their performance; locate other skilled people, find and take training courses (offline or online), assess job candidates, complete onboarding for a new job, and set or monitor personal or their mentee's goals.

 Undoubtedly, the desire to run simple and follow cost-effective, flexible, self-serve models is fuelling a technology revolution in the HR domain.
 New performance management tools are making a tedious, complex process simple and paperless, besides more efficient — thereby freeing up time for the HR managers to move up the value chain and play a more important strategic role in the organization.

-Going forward, work-life balance is going to be an important goal for organization looking at maximizing their workers productivity.
-“Such engagements require software that can easily guide employees through administrative processes — so people can get back to their work,” observers a Forbes article.
+Going forward, work-life balance is going to be an important goal for an organization looking at maximizing their worker's productivity.
+"Such engagements require software that can easily guide employees through administrative processes — so people can get back to their work," observes a Forbes article.